 Directions to the Spoonfest site and other info

-Here are a few details that may help give you an idea of what to expect, what to bring, what not to bring etc
+Here are a few details that may help give you an idea of what to expect, what to bring, what not to bring etc. For additional information see the FAQs page.

 When and where

-Most folk arrive on the Thursday (4th Aug) evening.
-This year you can arrive any time after 4pm and set your tent up in the camping field.
-Access to the rest of the site is only after 5.30pm.
+Most folk arrive on the Thursday evening.
+You can arrive any time after 4pm and set your tent up in the camping field.

-If coming from the West you’ll drop into the Edale valley, follow the road past the turning into the main village and the car park, over a bridge then after a fallen down barn on the left you’ll see the spoonfest sign on a driveway to the left.
-See the map in this link for details.
+If coming from the West you’ll drop into the Edale valley, follow the road past the turning into the main village and the car park, over a bridge then after a fallen down barn on the left you’ll see the Spoonfest sign on a driveway to the left.
+See the map below for details.

 You’ll be met at the gate and be given a vehicle pass.
 Please drive carefully observing the site speed limit of 5mph.
 Once you have parked and set up your tent go to the information point in the campfire area in the trees to pick up your wristbands.